Krmsh1n5/trashHunt/README.md

 A mobile app to help reduce garbage in cities by leveraging AI and community engagement

 # Overview
-CityCleanerApp is a community-driven mobile application aimed at decreasing the amount of garbage in urban areas.
+TrashHunt is a community-driven mobile application aimed at decreasing the amount of garbage in urban areas.
 Users can take photos of trash they encounter, and AI analyzes these images, helping volunteer organizations and individuals clean up high-trash areas.
 Users earn bonuses by participating in cleanups, which they can exchange for products provided by sponsors.

 ![TrashHunt interface, 1](assets/images/TrashHunt.jpg)